rbbhill/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker
-Game site where users can create their own pixe drawings
+Game site where users can create their own pixel drawings